0x27/ssh_keyscanner/README.md

 It currently is incomplete (see the todo list), but works for those uses.

 ## Howto:
-The tool has 3 args, outlined below.
+The tool has 4 args, outlined below.
 * "-i", for target host.
 You must set either this, or -f.
 * "-f", for SSH Public Key file.
 You must set either this, or -i.
 * "-p", for target port.
 This defaults to 22.
+* "-t", uses Tor for the SSH key grabbing.
+Good for Hidden Services ;)

 You should also edit the script to put in your own [Shodan](https://www.shodan.io/) API key, as you can't have mine.
 You can probably just borrow someone elses, [as people leave them all over github](https://github.com/0x27/shodan_key_checker).